monitorbacklinks/yii2-wordpress/README.md

 ## Errors logging

 There are a lot of things that can go wrong (network problems, wrong Wordpress user permissions, etc.).
-This extension will catch them and pass to `monitorbacklinks\yii2wp\Wordpress::*` category.
+This extension will catch them and pass to `monitorbacklinks\yii2wp\Wordpress::*` logging category.

-In order to see them, you can configure your Yii2 `log` component something similar to this:
+In order to see them, you can configure your Yii2 `log` component to something similar to this:

 ```php
     'components' => [